NahuFlores/nahuflores/README.md

 ```
 I-am-nahuflores@github
 -------------------------
 ✧ I am a programming student focused on Full Stack Development
 ✧ Currently pursuing a Technical Degree in Programming
-✧ I have experience working on projects using Flask, PHP, XAMPP, and MySQL
+✧ Experience working on projects using Flask, PHP, XAMPP, and MySQL
+✧ I built a web app using Firebase (Auth + Firestore)
-✧ I have a strong interest in web development, automation, and tooling
+✧ Strong interest in web development, automation, and tooling
 ✧ Learning and improving HTML, CSS, JavaScript, Python, Astro, and Tailwind
 ✧ Main languages: Python and JavaScript
 ✧ Interested in building complete web platforms: frontend + backend + databases
 ✧ In a complicated (but steadily improving) relationship with JavaScript
 ✧ Love metal, lofi and soft music
 ```
 <hr>